-Students suspended for academic reasons must reapply for admission and complete a Petition for Readmission Following Suspension form with a college counselor.
-Students must meet with a college counselor to complete paperwork for readmission by the following deadlines: July 1 for Fall Semester, November 1 for Spring Semester, and April 1 for Summer Semester.
+Students suspended for academic reasons must reapply for admission and complete a Petition for Readmission Following Suspension form with a counselor in Counseling and Career Services.
+Students must meet with a counselor in Counseling and Career Services to complete paperwork for readmission by the following deadlines: July 1 for Fall Semester, November 1 for Spring Semester, and April 1 for Summer Semester.
 Additional testing may be required.
 More specific information concerning readmission of suspended students is available from Counseling and Career Services offices on the Airport and Beltline Campuses.
 Suspended students may not re-enroll until the suspension term is completed.